-I've made a list below of vegetarian sources of fats, proteins, and carbs that are good to start off your keto diet.
-You want to make sure that most (70%) of your daily calories come from fat, 20% from protein and 5% from carbohydrates.
+I've made a list below of Vegetarian sources of fats, proteins, and carbs that are good to start off your keto diet.
+Make sure that most (70%) of your daily calories come from fat, 20% from protein and 5% from carbohydrates.

-You will see that I've included fat, protein and carbohydrate sources for all vegetarian categories, you can just pick the ones that work for you.
+So, you will see that I've included fat, protein and carbohydrate sources for all vegetarian categories.
+Just pick the ones that work for you.

 Vegetarian Fats (70% of your diet)

 - Coconut products: Full-fat coconut milk, coconut cream, unsweetened coconut.

 - Oils: Olive oil, nut oils, coconut oil, avocado oil.